-During Women’s History Month, Casa de María Publisher will present Grace and Boldness: Latina Voices for Change.
-The program will take place at the Dwight Hall Center for Public Service and Social Justice, Yale University, in New Haven, Connecticut.
+During Women’s History Month, Casa de María Publisher presented Grace and Boldness: Latina Voices for Change.
+The program took place at the Dwight Hall Center for Public Service and Social Justice, Yale University, in New Haven, Connecticut.

-The event will be held in a campus space commonly used for educational programs and public conversations.
-The setting supports dialogue and reflection around issues related to public service and social responsibility.
+The event was held in a historic campus space commonly used for educational programs and public conversations.
+The setting supported dialogue and reflection around issues related to public service and social responsibility.

 Student workshops supporting emerging young writers are an integral part of Casa de María Publisher’s public programming.
 These workshops introduce students to creative writing as a tool for self-expression, reflection, and storytelling, while fostering confidence and literacy across age groups.